ckw017/ckw017.github.io/_posts/2025-9-16-Berghain.md

 The part of the distribution ≤1716 is almost impossible to see, but is cumulatively about 0.028%.
 This means roughly 1 in 3531 attempts are solvable in 716 rejections or less.
-In other words, having a good strategy wasn't enough to win the contest -- you also needed to get lucky or to submit a lot.
+In other words, having a good strategy wasn't enough to win the contest -- you also needed to submit a lot and get lucky.

 Submitting a lot was a challenge in itself.
 To start, there was a rate limit of 10 submissions every 15 minutes, i.e. 960 submissions per day.
 This on its own was reasonable, however